Known changing-look AGN located within Rubin Deep Drilling Fields: Analysis

 \subsection{Construction of the known CL-AGN catalog}

-We compiled a master list of known CL-AGN from the literature \citep{yang2018discovery,macleod2019changing,hon2022skymapper,temple2023bass,zeltyn2024exploring,panda2024changing,amrutha2024discovering,dong2025newly,guo2025changing, chen2026changing} by conducting a targeted search in the NASA Astrophysics Data System (NASA ADS\footnote{\url{https://ui.adsabs.harvard.edu/}}), using keyword-based queries (e.g., “changing-look AGN”, “optical spectroscopy”, “broad-line appearance/disappearance”, “changing state”) and following references in key catalog papers to identify additional targeted studies.
-The initial compilation included sources reported under different naming conventions and coordinate formats, requiring a homogenization step before any spatial analysis could be performed.
+We compiled a working list of known CL-AGN from the literature using the following source papers: \citep{yang2018discovery,macleod2019changing,hon2022skymapper,temple2023bass,zeltyn2024exploring,panda2024changing,amrutha2024discovering,dong2025newly,guo2025changing,chen2026changing}.
+These references constitute the complete set of literature sources used for the version of the compilation analyzed in this Research Note.
+The initial compilation included sources reported under different naming conventions and coordinate formats, requiring homogenization before any spatial analysis could be performed.
 Source names were standardized where possible, coordinates were expressed in a common format, and duplicate entries were removed through positional matching and manual inspection of ambiguous cases.
-This procedure yielded a final clean sample of 1,337 unique CL-AGN, which forms the basis of the present analysis.\\
+This procedure yielded a clean working sample of 1,337 unique CL-AGN, which forms the basis of the present analysis.
+For transparency and reproducibility, the machine-readable table associated with this Note lists the Rubin-overlap sources shown in Fig.~\ref{fig1}, together with their coordinates, field association, and literature reference information.
+The full master catalog will be presented in a forthcoming paper.